Causal Consistency for Reversible Multiparty Protocols

 \subsubsection{Syntax}

 The syntax of processes and configurations is given in \figref{fig:syntax}.
-For processes $P, Q, \ldots$ we follow closely the syntax of \HOp, the core higher-order session $\pi$-calculus~\cite{KPY2016}.
+For processes $P, Q, \ldots$ we follow the syntax of \HOp, the core higher-order session $\pi$-calculus studied in~\cite{KPY2016,DBLP:journals/iandc/KouzapasPY19}.
+(Actually, our syntax of processes is related to \HO, the sub-language of \HOp without name-passing.)
 The syntax of configurations builds upon that of processes.

 \emph{Names} $a,b,c$ (resp.~$s, s'$) range over shared (resp. session) names.
 We use session names indexed by {participants}, denoted $\ep{s}{\p}, \ep{s}{\q}$.
-Names $n, m$ are session or shared names.
+Names $n, n'$ are session or shared names.
 First-order values $v, v'$ include base values and constants.
+Variables are denoted by $x, y$ and recursion variables are denoted by $\varp{X}, \varp{Y}$.
+We write $\mytilde{x}$ to denote a sequence of variables, sometimes treated as a set.
+To define configurations, we use fresh name identifiers (keys), denoted $\kappa, \kappa', \ldots$, and also identifiers $\loc, \loc', \ldots$, which denote a process \emph{location} or \emph{site} (as in, e.g., the distributed $\pi$-calculus~\cite{Hennessy07}).

-Variables are denoted by $x, y$, and recursive variables are denoted by $\varp{X}, \varp{Y}$.
-The syntax of values $V$ includes shared names, first-order values, but also name abstractions (higher-order values) $\abs{x}{P}$, where $P$ is a process.
-As shown in~\cite{KPY2016}, abstraction passing suffices to express name passing (\emph{delegation}).
+The syntax of values $V$ includes shared names, first-order values, but also abstractions $\abs{x}{P}$, where $P$ is a process.
+Abstractions are {higher-order} values, as they denote functions from names to processes.
+As shown in~\cite{KPY2016,DBLP:journals/iandc/KouzapasPY19}, abstraction passing suffices to express name passing (\emph{delegation}).